csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

     - In Puhti, memory bandwidth is \~200 GB/s, so maximum performance is \~16 GFLOPS/s
     - Theoretical peak performance of Puhti node is \~2600 GFLOPS/s
+- HPCG benchmark reaches ~0.8 % of peak in LUMI

 # How to assess application's performance?